alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 React.forwardRef((props, ref) => <YourComponent forwardedRef={ref} {...props} />)
 ```

-It sole purpose is to inform your **React component** to pass down the `ref` you attached to it down to its `props` instead of itself.
+Its sole purpose is to inform your **React component** to pass the `ref` you attached to it down to its `props` instead of itself.
 So you can pass it to the **DOM element** of your chosing in its render.

 Here's how to use it: